High-Efficiency Resonant Beam Charging and Communication: Simulation calculations and results analysis

 \subsection{Resonant Beam Distribution}

 In order to match the semiconductor gain, the proposed RB system introduce a built-in TIM, which can modulate the phase of the beam to achieve the beam compression.
-To evaluate the compression performance, we focus on the beam spot, analyzing its changes with different structure parameters.
-Since the intensity cross-section of the beam is circular, we adopt the spot radius to evaluate it.
+To evaluate the compression performance, we apply the beam spot radius defined in the previous chapter, analyzing its changes with different structure parameters.

-\emph{1) Parameter Setting}: The gain medium is composed of semiconductor material $\mathrm{GaAsP}$, which can generates resonant beam with 980 nm wavelength.
-It is placed obliquely and is 20 mm away from M1 ($d_1$).
-Based on to Section II.C, we set the value of $f_{r1}$ as infinite ($d = f$).
+\emph{1) Parameter Setting}: The gain medium is composed of semiconductor material $\mathrm{GaAsP}$, which can generate light beam with 980 nm wavelength.
+It is placed obliquely and is 20 mm away from M1.
+Based on the Section II.C, we take the value of $f_{r1}$ as infinite ($d = f$).
 Then, to constrain the beam to maintain par-axial propagation, the $f_{r2}$ of M2 is set as variable.
 The TIM is positioned on the side of the gain medium, and its position parameter is set to $d_2=20$ mm relative to the gain chip.
 The focal length of the concave lens of the TIM is designed as $f_1=$-5 mm.
-We set end-to-end distances $d_3$ from 2 m to 10 m, and TIM structure parameter $M$ as the inspection point, respectively.
-Moreover, considering the beam spot radius will be different at different distances, we take the maximum value of the spot radius $\omega_\mathrm{g,Max}$ on the gain medium to evaluate.
+We take the end-to-end distances $d_3$ from 2 m to 10 m, and TIM structure parameter $M$ as the inspection point, respectively.
+Finally, considering the beam spot radius will be different at different distances, we take the maximum value of the spot radius $\omega_\mathrm{g,Max}$ on the gain medium to evaluate.